 Purpose Protocol Notes External debug APB Slave interface to external debug component, for example a Debug Access Port (DAP).
 Allows access to Debug registers and resources.
-Cluster to DebugBlock APB APB interface from the cluster (master) to the DebugBlock (slave).
-DebugBlock to cluster APB APB interface from the DebugBlock (master) to the cluster (slave).
+Cluster to DebugBlock APB APB interface from the cluster (master) to the DebugBlock (slave), also referred to as APBCD.
+DebugBlock to cluster APB APB interface from the DebugBlock (master) to the cluster (slave), also referred to as APBDC.
+Cross-trigger channel interface СТІ Allows cross-triggering to be extended to external SoC components.
+Power management Q-Channel Enables communication to an external power controller, which controls clock gating and powerdown.